 These vegan potstickers are beyond incredible!
 Plump with veggies stuffed into a tender dumpling wrapper that's fried then steamed then fried.
-These potstickers (Chinese dumplings) are spectacular served with a drool-worthy, salty-sweet dipping sauce.
+Potstickers (Chinese dumplings) are spectacular served with a drool worthy, salty-sweet dipping sauce.

 Simple and fun to make, they are a delicious and popular appetizer at cocktail parties and holiday get togethers or serve on rice for an easy weeknight dinner!!

-Heh heh, I took the essence of Mother's chow mein recipe, stuffed it into wonton wrappers and served them with an irresistible spicy-sweet dipping sauce.
-I think that's what makes this potsticker dumpling recipe so good!
-These healthy, succulent veggie potstickers are devoured by all eaters: vegans, vegetarians, and meat eaters.
+Heh heh, I took the essence of Mother's chow mein recipe, stuffed it into wonton wrappers and served them with an irresistible spicy-sweet potsticker dipping sauce.
+I think that's what makes this vegan dumpling recipe so good!
+These healthy, succulent vegetable potstickers are devoured by all eaters: vegans, vegetarians, and meat eaters.
 I think you'll love them too!

 Potstickers can be stuffed with almost anything from meat to vegetables.
-However veggie potstickers are super popular with all eaters.
-You'll find vegetables such as cabbage, mushrooms, carrots, and onions as well as tofu crumble and vermicelli noodles stuffed into vegetarian/vegan potstickers at most Chinese restaurants.
-Tender and juicy with a signature pan-fried crisp bottom, these homemade vegan potstickers are irresistible.
+However vegetarian potstickers are popular with and enjoyed by ALL eaters.
+You'll find vegetables such as cabbage, mushrooms, carrots, and onions as well as crumbled tofu and vermicelli noodles stuffed into vegan dumplings (gyoza) at most Chinese restaurants.
+Tender and juicy with a signature pan-fried crisp bottom, these homemade vegan dumplings are irresistible.
 Here's what you'll need . . .

 - Veggie Filling - cabbage, mushrooms, carrots, celery, and onions.
-Any combination of veggies will work, eg. broccoli, leeks or sprouts.
+Any combination of vegetables will work, eg. broccoli, leeks or sprouts.

 - Flavor - ginger, garlic, soy sauce, sriracha, maple syrup, sesame oil, rice vinegar.